 This route has advantages and disadvantages: bank terms and conditions can be complex and there are likely to be high repayments BUT you will be solely in charge.

 Best if you've been turned down by a bank: Frederick's Foundation

 Frederick's Foundation is a charity which offers finance and funding to individuals who want to start-up their own business providing they have already been turned down by a bank.

 The charity also provides considerable support to your business along the way, not just money.
 BUT remember that in order to use their services you must have already been turned down by traditional private financing sources.

 Best if you are currently unemployed: The Prince's Trust

-Best if you have a slow growing business and want to pay low interest rates: Grants
+Best for low interest rates if you have a slow growing business: Grants

-There are some grants available for people wanting to set up their own business.
-Some grants mean you do not have to pay any funds back, others may have a lower rate of interest than traditional lending at banks.
+There are a number of grants available for setting-up your own business that either do not require you to pay any funds back, or have a lower rate of interest than traditional lending at banks.